LESSON 2: Branching and remote operations#

 git log --oneline # verify

-git switch # new commmand (fails)
+git switch # new commmand (fails - fatal: missing branch or commit argument)

 git switch B1 # new argument: on branch B1